iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 panel.
 From here you can track artifacts and synchronize versions with your remote repository.

+You can also use the DVC tracked panel in the explorer view to quickly navigate the files in the DVC project(s) in your workspace.

 ![Get a quick overview of changes to your data in the source control panel](/uploads/images/2022-06-14/source-control.png)

-## DVC tracked explorer

-Resources tracked by DVC can be viewed and managed through the tracked explorer view.
-See at a glance which datasets and models have been changed, and navigate through all files contained in the DVC project(s) of your workspace.

-## Command palette

-The DVC extension makes extensive use of the Command Palette, reducing the need to learn syntax by heart.
-Want to run a new experiment or pull data from your remote repository?
-Give the word in the Command Palette and the DVC extension will guide you along all required details.

 ---